Attorneys Only: Please contact the judicial assistant if you need an afternoon UMC hearing and we ill accommodate you.

 When hearings are necessary for non-evidentiary issues, they will be handled by telephonic hearing.

-The Court intends to handle evidentiary hearings by telephone whenever possible, however, this will require the highest level of professionalism and cooperation between opposing counsel and parties.
+The Court intends to handle evidentiary hearings by video/telephone whenever possible, however, this will require the highest level of professionalism and cooperation between opposing counsel and parties.
 No less than 48 hours prior to each hearing, the parties must exchange all proposed exhibits which they intend to reference during the hearing, by email in .pdf format.
 Each proposed exhibit must be pre-marked for identification to identify the exhibits numerically.

 The parties should stipulate to the admissibility of evidence for which the admissibility is not reasonably contested.
 The parties shall provide copies of all intended exhibits, evidence or demonstratives to the Court in advance in .pdf format to CAD-DivisionFZ@pbcgov.org for family cases, or CAD-DivisionIZ@pbcgov.org for probate/guardianship cases.